 Time is a precious resource for anyone running a growing ecommerce store.
-Spending time on fulfillment-related tasks, for example, instead of on building a customer community or developing new products can ultimately prevent you from scaling your business to its full potential.
+Spending time on fulfillment-related tasks instead of focusing on business development, for example, can prevent you from scaling your business to its full potential.

-You can’t do everything yourself, which is why it’s important to form and leverage partnerships that will do some of the heavy lifting so you can focus on building a successful Shopify store.
+You can’t do everything yourself, which is why it’s important to form and leverage partnerships, so you can focus on building a successful Shopify store.

 There’s no silver bullet to building a thriving Shopify store.
 Every online store has a different journey — and we can learn a lot from the obstacles and successes of each one.